simonjoom/Gatsby-apollo-chatkiller/README.md

 # Boilerplate for a Fullstack Gatsby-apollo-chatkiller

 ## Authentication with roles & permissions.
 Backend & Frontend
-## Upload image with expressJs
 ## Chat with GraphQL Subscriptions
 ## UI https://materializecss.com (material-ui will be replaced fully soon)